jinglescode/time-series-forecasting-pytorch/README.md

 - Model evaluation
 - Predicting future stock prices

 This tutorial has been written in a way such that all the essential code snippets have been embedded inline.
-You should be able to develop, train, and test your LSTM model without referring to other external pages or documents.
+You should be able to develop, train, and test your machine learning model without referring to other external pages or documents.

 Let's get started!

 ## Data preparation: acquiring financial market data from Alpha Vantage

 In this project, we will train an LSTM model to predict stock price movements.
-Before we can build a crystal ball to predict the future, however, we need historical stock price data to train our deep learning model.
-To this end, we query the Alpha Vantage stock data API via a [popular python wrapper](https://github.com/RomelTorres/alpha_vantage).
+Before we can build the "crystal ball" to predict the future, however, we need historical stock price data to train our deep learning model.
+To this end, we will query the Alpha Vantage stock data API via a [popular python wrapper](https://github.com/RomelTorres/alpha_vantage).
 For the purpose of this project, we will obtain over 20 years of daily close prices for IBM from November 1999 to April 28, 2021.

 ![historical prices](static/figure01-history-price.png)